Updated in 2021.1

-Windows authentication — With Windows authentication, users do not need to type in their user name and password to log on to Alloy Discovery because the system authenticates users with their current Windows credentials.
+With Windows authentication, users do not need to type in their user name and password to log in to Alloy Navigator because the system authenticates them with their current Windows credentials.
 This authentication method can be used in Windows domain-based networks only.

-Standard authentication — With standard SQL Server authentication, each user needs to type in a user name and password to log on to Alloy Discovery.
-In this case, authentication occurs by matching supplied credentials against accounts residing on the SQL server.
-Standard SQL Server authentication can be used in any network; the SQL Server must be configured to operate in Mixed Mode.
+With Standard (password) authentication, each user has to type in their username and password to log in to Alloy Navigator.
+In this case, authentication occurs by matching supplied credentials against accounts residing in Alloy Navigator.
+Standard authentication can be used in any network.